 “When shopping for products, make a list of the problem being targeted and the desired result.
 For example, ‘you want to achieve a brighter complexion, but you suffer from rosacea,'” stated Dr. Goldfaden.

 A dermatologist can help you cut through the jargon.
 However, a little research is something to get you started.

-“The best advice is to read all the information because nothing is black and white,” Dr. Goldfaden said.
+“The best advice is to read all the information because nothing is black and white,” Dr. Goldfaden continued.
 “Mixing and matching high-tech products with natural products is sometimes the best regimen.
 Educate yourself and try a few different types of products.”

 Incorporating face masks into your skincare regimen offers a significant skin health boost.
 Masks address various skin concerns and deliver concentrated vitamins and nutrients that are beneficial to your skin.

 Masks also contribute to the skin’s overall softness and deeply permeate the epidermis, resulting in a plumper, more youthful appearance.
 Adequate hydration plays a pivotal role in achieving vibrant, radiant skin, and well-hydrated skin helps combat common signs of aging, such as sagging and wrinkles.

 Adding a face mask to your skincare routine one to three times per week is recommended, depending on your skin type.

 - Get your facial hair in order: The best beard combs

 - The 5 best body powders for men to help avoid embarrassing odors